Applying to Deliver an Off-Campus Field School or Harlow Program

 Communication with students (from instructor)

 Students who have signed up are advised in writing by the instructor(s), copying the Head and the Associate Dean, that the minimum number of enrolments has not been met.
 Plans continue for the program to proceed and efforts will increase to encourage student sign-ups.
-However if [NUMBER] students are not signed up by [DATE] the field school will be cancelled, with the possibility that it will be deferred for delivery in 1 year.
+However if the minimum number of students have not signed up by four months prior, the field school will be cancelled, with the possibility that it will be deferred for delivery in 1 year.

 Students who have enrolled are advised in writing by the instructor(s), copying the Head and the Associate Dean, that unfortunately the minimum number of enrolments was not met and the field school will not be offered.
 Whenever possible a full refund will be available; however, full refunds are not always available due to prepaid expenses that are not reversible.
 The Department might explore the potential for the program to be offered 1 year later than originally planned, subject to meeting enrolment minimums.